 Mr. Bridgesmith: If I can add to that.
 We think of identity in forms of driver’s licenses, and passports, or government issued documentation.
 Well, that’s true for the civilized world, but there are between two and three billion people on this planet that have no government-sanctioned identity.
 What blockchain can provide is an immutable identity that is not government controlled.
 By virtue of DNA, blood, fingerprint, facial recognition, even the blood vessels on the back of your hand are unique to every individual.
 There are hosts of ways to identify who you are without reference to a government document.
 So to be able to provide people who have no means of verifiable, authenticated identity that- then we have a much better handle on who claims to be who for the purposes of benefits or healthcare or insurance coverage, in addition to whatever governmental documentation that they might have.
 So that verifiable identify is a feature that blockchain serves very, very well, and it digitizes an immutable identify that we carry with us forever.

 Another thing I think in terms of applications in healthcare, as in law and other industries is what we refer to as the supply chain.
 In other words, getting a product or a service to a customer who wants to pay for it, involves many layers of service and exchange and numerous transactions.
 And the more transactions there are, the more middle men and women that there are between the purchase and the sale, the more expensive the transaction becomes.
 And what the supply chain is, is the collection of all of those transactional components that provide the cost to the good or service to the consumer who chooses to purchase it.
-And it’s not a direct, necessarily, payment to the person who’s providing the good or service.
+And it’s not a direct, necessarily, pay to the person who’s providing the good or service.
 There are all of these pieces that have to be satisfied by intermediaries along the way.
 And what blockchain can do in the supply chain is question whether any intermediary is adding value to the transaction, and if not, execute them out, not in a terminal state but in terms of taking their piece of that transaction and automating it.
 That’s the essence of a smart contract, is the automation of those components of a transaction.

 So the supply chain I think is going to be a natural target for blockchain applications in every industry, including law.
 So how much “waste” is attributed to any particular legal service by virtue of all of the hands that have to touch it and the overhead that has gone into providing that service?
 Is there waste that can be executed out of the transaction?
 And blockchain might provide a tool to do that as well.